We are Family Solicitors serving Essex and London within reach...

 Resourcefulness, creativity and determination on your side.

 We understand just how difficult break-ups can be.
-The Paul Robinson Family Team prides itself on reaching pragmatic, lasting agreements forged out of the emotional turmoil that surround relationship breakdowns.
+The Paul Robinson Family Team prides itself on reaching pragmatic, lasting agreements.
 Paul Robinson Solicitors are members of Resolution which is committed to constructive and non-confrontational resolutions to family disputes.

 Occasionally agreements cannot be reached and the courts unavoidably become involved.
 Whether you are making a court application or you are a respondent having received court papers, our team of experienced advocates will represent you with a robust approach, securing early, high quality outcomes for you and your children.